BSpell: A CNN-Blended BERT Based Bangla Spell Checker: Introduction

-We propose a word level BERT \citep{BERT1} based model namely \textit{BSpell}.
+We propose a word level BERT \citep{BERT1} based model \textit{BSpell}.
 This model is capable of learning prior and post context dependency through the use of multi-head attention mechanism of stacked Transformer encoders \citep{BERT4}.
-The model has the following major features. \\ \textbf{SemanticNet:} Each input word in a sentence has to pass through learnable CNN sub-layers so that the model can capture semantic meaning even if the words are misspelled.
-These learnable sub-layers form \textit{SemanticNet}. \\ \textbf{Auxiliary loss:} We also introduce a specialized auxiliary loss to facilitate \textit{SemanticNet} sub-model learning in order to emphasize on the importance of user writing pattern at word level.
-This loss has been placed at an intermediate level of the model instead of the final level thus eliminating the gradient vanishing problem prevalent in very deep architectures. \\ \textbf{Hybrid pretraining:} Existing BERT pretraining schemes \citep{BERT2} are designed mainly to understand language context.
-In order to capture both context and word error pattern, we introduce \textit{hybrid pretraining}.
-Besides word masking based fill in the gaps task, hybrid pretraining incorporates word prediction task after blurring a few characters of some words.
-Such scheme provides the BERT model with ideas about retrieving a word from its noisy version.\\ We perform detailed evaluation on three error datasets that include a real life Bengali error dataset.
-Our evaluation includes detailed analysis on possible LSTM based SCs as well.
+The model uses CNN based learnable \textit{SemanticNet} sub-model to capture semantic meaning of both correct and misspelled words. \textit{BSpell} also uses specialized auxiliary loss to facilitate word level pattern learning and vanishing gradient problem removal.
+We introduce \textit{hybrid pretraining}for \textit{BSpell} to capture both context and word error pattern.
+We perform detailed evaluation on three error datasets that include a real life Bangla error dataset.
+Our evaluation includes detailed analysis on possible LSTM based SCs, SC variants of BERT and existing classic Bangla SCs.